MrMonsh/Auto-Splitters/Spider-Man 2: Enter Electro/known_bugs.md

-# Known Bugs v0.5.10
+# Known Bugs v0.6.0
-* Auto-start sometimes doesn't work for no apparent reason.
-Needs debugging
+* Auto-start doesn't work after you quit to training or quit to challenge